Isilin/Filedepot/README.txt

 2) We are not permitted to include NON-GPL or mixed license files in the module distribution as per Drupal guidelines.

+   Filedepot requires two external javascript libraries to be installed and uses the Drupal libraries module API to manage access to them.

    The filedepot module requires the libraries module be installed and works with version 1 or version 2 of the libraries module.
    You will need to create a sites/all/libraries folder if you don't already have the libraries module installed.
-   If you have drush installed, you will want to use the build in drush command to download and install the 3rd party libraries
+   If you have drush installed, you will want to use the provided drush command to download and install the 3rd party libraries

    MANUAL METHOD
    *** PLEASE read carefully and create the required directories (folders) and rename the files as noted below ***